kareemgamalmahmoud/FEDERATED-LEARNING-BASED-MULTILINGUAL-EMOJI-PREDICTION-IN-CLEAN-AND-ATTACK-SCENARIOS/README.md

 # Abstract

-> Federated learning is a rapidly growing field in the machine learning community.
-This growth is because federated learning is decentralized and private by design.
-Model training in federated learning is distributed over multiple clients where each client has its own private data.
+> Federated learning is a growing field in the machine learning community due to its decentralized and private design.
+Model training in federated learning is distributed over multiple clients giving access to lots of client data while maintaining privacy.
 Then, a server aggregates the training done on these multiple clients without access to their data, which could be emojis widely used in any social media service and instant messaging platforms to express users’ sentiments.

-> Therefore, this paper proposes federated learning-based multilingual emoji prediction in both clean and attack scenarios.
-Emoji prediction data have been crawled from both Twitter and standard SemEval emoji datasets.
+This paper proposes federated learning-based multilingual emoji prediction in both clean and attack scenarios.
+Emoji prediction data have been crawled from both Twitter and SemEval emoji datasets.
 This data is used to train and evaluate different transformer model sizes including a sparsely activated transformer with either the assumption of clean data in all clients or poisoned data via label flipping attack in some clients.
 Experimental results on these models show that federated learning in either clean or attacked scenarios performs similarly to centralized training in multilingual emoji prediction on seen and unseen languages under different data sources and distributions.
-This performance is on top of the privacy and distributed benefits of federated learning.
+Our trained transformers perform better than other techniques on the SemEval emoji dataset in addition to the privacy as well as distributed benefits of federated learning

 # Methodology: